 - Your well is shallow, has less than 15 feet of casing below the water table or is located in sandy soil and downslope from irrigated croplands where pesticides are used.

-You can seek more advice on appropriate tests to run from your local MU Extension center or health department or your DNR regional office.
+You can seek more advice on appropriate tests to run from your local MU Extension center, health department or DNR regional office.

 You should test your water more frequently if: